ChanJeunlam/catchment-attributes-and-meteorology-for-large-sample-study-in-contiguous-china/README.md

 ### LAI/NDVI:

 1. Download modis product: https://lpdaac.usgs.gov/products/mcd15a3hv006/ (for LAI) and https://lpdaac.usgs.gov/products/mod13q1v006/ (for NDVI).
 2. The source data are in hdfs format.
 The provided script first find needed hdfs tiles for the given catchment and merge them.
 Then perform zonal statistics to get catchment-averaged values.
-Put the downloaded hdfs files into the folder ./MODIS/MOD13Q1[MCD15A3] and created an output folder e.g. ./output/ndvi, and run the code lai.py [ndvi.py].
+Put the downloaded hdfs files into the folder "./MODIS/MOD13Q1[MCD15A3]" and create an output folder e.g. "./output/ndvi", and run the code lai.py [ndvi.py].